dseguy/php-error-messages/messages/trying-to-clone-an-uncloneable-object-of-class-%s.rst

 .. meta::
 	:description:
-		Trying to clone an uncloneable object of class %s: It is not possible to instantiate an enumeration.
+		Trying to clone an uncloneable object of class %s: It is not possible to instantiate certain classes.
 	:og:image: https://php-errors.readthedocs.io/en/latest/_static/logo.png
 	:og:type: article
-	:og:title: Trying to clone an uncloneable object of class %s :og:description: It is not possible to instantiate an enumeration :og:url: https://php-errors.readthedocs.io/en/latest/messages/trying-to-clone-an-uncloneable-object-of-class-%25s.html
+	:og:title: Trying to clone an uncloneable object of class %s :og:description: It is not possible to instantiate certain classes :og:url: https://php-errors.readthedocs.io/en/latest/messages/trying-to-clone-an-uncloneable-object-of-class-%25s.html
 	:og:locale: en
 	:twitter:card: summary_large_image
 	:twitter:site: @exakat
-	:twitter:title: Trying to clone an uncloneable object of class %s :twitter:description: Trying to clone an uncloneable object of class %s: It is not possible to instantiate an enumeration :twitter:creator: @exakat
+	:twitter:title: Trying to clone an uncloneable object of class %s :twitter:description: Trying to clone an uncloneable object of class %s: It is not possible to instantiate certain classes :twitter:creator: @exakat
 	:twitter:image:src: https://php-errors.readthedocs.io/en/latest/_static/logo.png

 .. raw:: html

-	<script type="application/ld+json">{"@context":"https:\/\/schema.org","@graph":[{"@type":"WebPage","@id":"https:\/\/php-errors.readthedocs.io\/en\/latest\/tips\/trying-to-clone-an-uncloneable-object-of-class-%s.html","url":"https:\/\/php-errors.readthedocs.io\/en\/latest\/tips\/trying-to-clone-an-uncloneable-object-of-class-%s.html","name":"Trying to clone an uncloneable object of class %s","isPartOf":{"@id":"https:\/\/www.exakat.io\/"},"datePublished":"Tue, 31 Mar 2026 09:10:47 +0000","dateModified":"Tue, 31 Mar 2026 09:10:47 +0000","description":"It is not possible to instantiate an enumeration","inLanguage":"en-US","potentialAction":[{"@type":"ReadAction","target":["https:\/\/php-tips.readthedocs.io\/en\/latest\/tips\/trying-to-clone-an-uncloneable-object-of-class-%s.html"]}]},{"@type":"WebSite","@id":"https:\/\/www.exakat.io\/","url":"https:\/\/www.exakat.io\/","name":"Exakat","description":"Smart PHP static analysis","inLanguage":"en-US"}]}</script>
+	<script type="application/ld+json">{"@context":"https:\/\/schema.org","@graph":[{"@type":"WebPage","@id":"https:\/\/php-errors.readthedocs.io\/en\/latest\/tips\/trying-to-clone-an-uncloneable-object-of-class-%s.html","url":"https:\/\/php-errors.readthedocs.io\/en\/latest\/tips\/trying-to-clone-an-uncloneable-object-of-class-%s.html","name":"Trying to clone an uncloneable object of class %s","isPartOf":{"@id":"https:\/\/www.exakat.io\/"},"datePublished":"Fri, 05 Jun 2026 10:28:16 +0000","dateModified":"Fri, 05 Jun 2026 10:28:16 +0000","description":"It is not possible to instantiate certain classes","inLanguage":"en-US","potentialAction":[{"@type":"ReadAction","target":["https:\/\/php-tips.readthedocs.io\/en\/latest\/tips\/trying-to-clone-an-uncloneable-object-of-class-%s.html"]}]},{"@type":"WebSite","@id":"https:\/\/www.exakat.io\/","url":"https:\/\/www.exakat.io\/","name":"Exakat","description":"Smart PHP static analysis","inLanguage":"en-US"}]}</script>

 Description
 ___________

-It is not possible to instantiate an enumeration.
-It is also not possible to clone its cases.
+It is not possible to instantiate certain classes.
+This is the case of enumerations and generators.

+It is also not possible to clone an enumeration cases, which are actually of the same type as the enumeration itself.
 The only usage is to access the ``cases`` of the enumeration: they are directly the expected objects.

+On the other hand, it is possible to clone a closure.

 Example
 _______